biparnak/Nivera-Panel/README.md

-# NiveraCloud - Front Panel
+# Nivera - Front Panel

 A full-featured hosting front panel supporting **Pterodactyl**, **PufferPanel** (Auth2/OAuth2), and **Pelican** panels.
 Built with PHP 8.1+, MySQL, and a custom MVC framework.